stateloader/cloud_project/README.md

 	(1) Hardware

-**MDevice**, from here and throughout the documentation refored to as "the thing", "prototype" or "the device", is an ESP8266 (Wemos D1 mini) in circuit with a distance sensor (HC-SR05).
+**MDevice**, from here and throughout the documentation refered to as "the thing", "prototype" or "the device", is an ESP8266 (Wemos D1 mini) in circuit with a distance sensor (HC-SR05).
 The device is placed over a given vessel (my trash can) in a garbage room (the area under my sink), one of many within an imaginary district (my apartment).

 << Picture by deadline >>